 The legend says that this waterfall is home to fairies and that the water has healing powers.
 I kinda understand how the legend has started.
 Completely surrounded by nature, with a diverse flora and fauna, the waterfall seems magical.

-The Seven Wells Waterfall has actually two parts which can be visited: the lower section and the upper section.
+Seven Wells Waterfall has actually two parts that can be visited: the lower section and the upper section.

 The lower section